gumbobrot/Hazard-Token-Grabber-v2/README.md

 ![hazard-v 3 (1)](https://user-images.githubusercontent.com/96620548/196254919-67e4b5da-be3d-4931-8fa1-6f1be35c95ab.png)
 ---------------------------------------------------------------------------------------------------
 ### 🎈 Hazard-Grabber is a popular Stealer with many features.
-- Manipulating code and more (If you don't like a feature, you can easily turn it off and change the code to whatever you want.)
+- Manipulating code and more
+> (If you don't like a feature, you can easily turn it off and change the code to whatever you want.)

-- Hide it-self (This feature, hides logs and more, so the infected person won't really know that he or she just got logged.)
+- Hide it-self
+> (This feature, hides logs and more, so the infected person doesn't really know that he or she just got logged.)

+- Start-Up injection
-- start-up injection (If the infected User starts his PC, this feature will re-run the Trojan so you can get all his or her Passwords, Cookies and more again.)
+> (If the infected User starts his PC, this feature will re-run the Trojan so you can get all his or her Passwords, Cookies and more again.)

+- Password-Logger
-- password-logger (Logs all Google Chrome Passwords.This feature also supports some other browsers like Opera GX, Brave and others.)
+> (Logs all Google Chrome Passwords.This feature also supports some other browsers like Opera GX, Brave and others.)

+- Cookie-Logger
-- cookie-logger (Logs all Google Chrome Cookies.
+> (Logs all Google Chrome Cookies.
 This feature also supports some other browsers like Opera GX, Brave and others.)

+- Discord Injection
-- injection (Auto-Update.
+> (Auto-Update.
 If the infected User changes his password, email or phone it will be displayed through the webhook to you.)
 ---------------------------------------------------------------------------------------------------
 📝 **If you have any other improvement ideas or questions, just ask me on Discord or join our server!**